 A leader in girls’ education since 1893, our School has built an outstanding reputation for excellence, enabling students to develop with confidence and independence.

 World-class learning programs, state-of-the-art facilities and an extensive co-curricular program inspire each student to achieve their best in the classroom and beyond.

 Melbourne Girls Grammar aspires to develop ethical women of action.
-Through a focus on learning, research and innovation, we will continually be recognised as a leader in girls’ education by students and parents, as well as fellow educators, locally and abroad.
+Through a focus on learning, research and innovation, we will be recognised by our own community, the national and international community as a leading school in girls’ education.

 In the pursuit of our vision, Melbourne Girls Grammar is committed to the provision of an exceptional education for girls with an emphasis on strong Christian values, high expectations, creativity and academic challenge.